Corey Jensen

-Corey Jensen (born 8 January 1994) is an Australian professional rugby league footballer who plays as a for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+Corey Jensen (born 8 January 1994) is an Australian former professional rugby league footballer who played as a for the Brisbane Broncos, and previously the North Queensland Cowboys in the National Rugby League.
+He won the 2025 NRL Grand Final with the Broncos.
+On the 30 July 2026, he announced his immediate retirement from the NRL citing multiple pulmonary embolisms which would require him to take blood thinning medication for the rest of life, forcing him to medically retire.

-He previously played for the North Queensland Cowboys in the NRL.

 Background

 Jensen was born in Townsville, Queensland, Australia and was raised in Bowen, Queensland.

+In 2008, he was the U14 All Schools National Champion in the Discus, Hammer throw & Shot put.

 He played his junior rugby league for the Bowen Seagulls and attending Bowen State High School.
 In 2011, Jensen moved to Townsville to attend Ignatius Park College.

 Playing career

 Early career

 In 2010, Jensen played for the Townsville Stingers Cyril Connell Cup side and was selected for the Queensland under-16 team.
 In 2011, he moved up to the Stingers' Mal Meninga Cup side and toured England and France with the Australian Institute of Sport team, alongside future first graders Kodi Nikorima, Euan Aitken, Nene Macdonald and Brendan Elliot.

 In 2012, Jensen started the season playing for the Stingers' Mal Meninga Cup side again before making his NYC debut for the North Queensland Cowboys.
 That year he was also selected for the Queensland under-18 team.

 In 2015, after three seasons with the Cowboys' NYC side, Jensen joined the Townsville Blackhawks in the Queensland Cup.
 In 2016, he was selected for the Queensland Residents rugby league team and signed a one-year deal with the Cowboys, joining their NRL squad.